-- children aged 5 to 17 years - the usual dose is 5ml to 20ml twice a day
+- children aged 5 to 17 years – 5ml to 20ml, taken twice a day

-- children aged 1 to 4 years – the usual dose is 2.5ml to 10ml twice a day
+- children aged 1 to 4 years – 2.5ml to 10ml, taken twice a day

-- babies aged 1 to 11 months – the usual dose is 2.5ml twice a day
+- babies aged 1 month to 11 months – 2.5ml, taken twice a day

-For adults with hepatic encephalopathy, the usual dose is between 30ml and 50ml taken 3 times a day.
+For adults with hepatic encephalopathy, the usual dose is between 30ml and 50ml, taken 3 times a day.